-You may have the right to receive information about the financial incentives that we offer to you, if any.
+You may have the right to receive information about the financial incentives that we offer to you.
+Please review the California Notice of Financial Incentives for more information.
 You also have the right to not be discriminated against (as provided for in applicable law) for exercising certain of your rights.
 Certain information may be exempt from such requests under applicable law.
 We need certain types of information so that we can provide the Services to you.
 If you ask us to delete it, you may no longer be able to access or use the Services.

 If would like to exercise any of these rights, please submit a request at email@example.com or visit https://my.zenreach.com/privacy/request/zenreach/.
 You will be required to verify your identity before we fulfill your request.
 You can also designate an authorized agent to make a request on your behalf.
 To do so, you must provide us with written authorization or a power of attorney, signed by you, for the agent to act on your behalf.
 You will still need to verify your identity directly with us.
 Please note that we cannot honor requests with respect to personal information that we process on behalf of our clients as a service provider.
 For such data, please contact the restaurant, store, or other business for which you would like more information regarding your rights.

 California residents may opt out of the “sale” of their personal information.
 Zenreach does not “sell” your personal information as we understand that term to be defined by the California Consumer Privacy Act and its implementing regulations.